-- The Deputy Chief Finance Officer will ensure that the daily investment function has adequate cover.
-On a day to day basis treasury management tasks are performed by the Principal Financial Services Officer (Capital & Technical), in the event of his/her absence, there is a clear order of personnel designated for cover and that order is communicated to all involved (see below). - 1) Financial Services Officer - 2) Assistant Chief Finance Officer - 3) Deputy Chief Finance Officer - All programs and systems are held within the main body of the Commissioner's IT systems and are therefore backed up daily.
-A manual printed record of the daily transactions will be kept at least until External Audit has reviewed the statutory accounts. - In the event that the Bankline system is not operational balances and transaction details can be obtained from the Nat West Corporate Office. - Temporary borrowings / overdrafts will only be used in exceptional cases to manage day to day movements in cash balances
+- The Constabulary Chief Finance Officer will ensure that the daily investment function has adequate cover.
+On a day to day basis treasury management tasks are performed on rotation by two Financial Services Officers, under the guidance of the Financial Services Manager (Financial Accounting) in the event of their absence, there is a clear order of personnel designated for cover and that order is communicated to all involved (see below). - 1) Financial Services Manager (Financial Accounting) - 2) Group Accountant - All programs and systems are held within the main body of the Commissioner's IT systems and are therefore backed up daily.
+A weekly record of the daily transactions will be kept at least until External Audit has reviewed the statutory accounts. - In the event that the Bankline system is not operational balances and transaction details can be obtained from the Nat West Corporate Office. - Temporary borrowings / overdrafts will only be used in exceptional cases to manage day to day movements in cash balances.